falon3/Ashbourne/README.md

 * Then run this command to create the models in the db
       > $ python manage.py migrate --run-syncdb
+ May need to try this one too:
+      > python manage.py makemigrations Ashbourn
 Alexandr Folder is separate project code being considered being encorporated into the Ashbourn project